‘DWTS’s’ Peta Murgatroyd Misses Show Due To ‘Scary’ Illness That Left Her Unable To Walk

 Fortunately, the show still went ahead, as Peta thanked Maksim, Val, and the rest of the cast and crew for keeping the show going.

-Murgatroyd also now appears to have fully recovered from her “scary” illness, as she took to the stage a few hours after apologizing to fans in Texas after telling fans that she was “feeling better today.”
+Murgatroyd also now appears to have fully recovered from her “scary” illness, as she took to the stage a few hours after apologizing to fans in Texas and telling fans that she was “feeling better today.”

 The star shared a photo on Instagram of herself, her husband, and brother-in-law on stage with their fellow dancers in Kansas City on April 29 where she thanked the crowd and told her followers that it felt “so good” to be back after being forced to miss the show the night before.